Prepping Guide for The Pilgrimage Music Festival

 What to Know about the Pilgrimage Music Festival

-The Pilgrimage has had incredible lineups each year of its existence and 2017 is no different.
-Headliners for this year are Eddie Vedder and Justin Timberlake.
-Other notables on the lineup include Ryan Adams, Mavis Staples, the Avett Brothers, the Revivalists, and Marty Stuart.
+The Pilgrimage has had incredible lineups each year of its existence and 2018 is no different.
+Headliners for this year are Jack White and Chris Stapleton.
+Other notables on the lineup include Lionel Richie, Dave Matthews and Tim Reynolds, Hozier, Brandi Carlile, and Counting Crows.
 This lineup has something for just about everyone; the hard part will be picking between so many amazing artists.
+See the Pilgrimage festival schedule and full lineup

 The Pilgrimage Music and Arts Festival is held at Harlinsdale Park, 239 Franklin Rd, Franklin, Tennessee 37064